-The absence of any part will prevent you from building product, but do you know which parts on your product BOM pose the greatest risk of being in short supply?
-Ideally, you should have secondary sources, alternates and substitutes for every part, but that’s just not realistic.
+The absence of any part will prevent you from building products, but do you know which parts on your product BOM pose the greatest risk of being in short supply?
+Ideally, you should have secondary sources, alternates, and substitutes for every part, but that’s just not realistic.
 Knowing which parts present significant risks to production will allow you to proactively find solutions to problems that could take down your line.

 I. Long Lead Times

 When you are building and you run out of parts – parts with long lead times – your line is down and it may stay down for a while.
 By keeping tight control of inventory, purchase orders (POs), and build plans you will have visibility into potential problems before they arise.
 Reduce risks by having multiple vendors for high-risk parts and explore acceleration options like overnight or air shipments to get you what you need faster.
 Know your expediting options and costs before you actually need them so that you can react quickly and make informed decisions.

 Both original equipment manufacturers (OEMs) and CMs tend to keep their inventory exposure for expensive parts low.
 Balance inventory and purchases with build plans and yields to prevent shortages of these components during builds.
 Having substitutes and alternates will reduce the risk, but you must stay on top of supply to keep a lid on costs.
 When possible, adding the expensive components only to tested subassemblies will reduce the likelihood of an expensive part landing in the scrap pile.